Force the bullets to always travel to the center of your crosshair.

 Disable the effect of recoil while shooting a weapon, allowing you to always keep the crosshair stable.

 Make your weapon shoot automatically as soon as the crosshair is placed on a target.
 The target must be within the range of the weapon.
 You can enable it for either players or NPCs (or both); for peds, make sure to set up the Ped Filters accordingly.

 Lock your crosshair on the first target you aim your weapon to.
 The target must be within the range of the weapon.
-You can enable it for either players or NPCs; for the latter, make sure to set up the Ped Filters correctly.
-Note that you cannot use this feature from vehicles.
+You can enable it for either players or NPCs (or both); for the latter, make sure to set up the Ped Filters correctly.
+You can also enable this feature within vehicles.

 Choose the part of the body where the Aimbot will lock the crosshair.
 It is set to the head by default.